AstroPigLatin/crime_stats/README.md

 - In both 2018 and 2019, **Friday** was the day of the week with the highest count of crimes.
 Saturdays and Mondays were also days of high observed crime incidents.
 - The average age of a victim for both years was **39.3 years old**.
 - The most common crime was **BATTERY - SIMPLE ASSAULT**, then followed by BURGLARY FROM VEHICLE, VEHICLE - STOLEN, and THEFT PLAIN - PETTY (\$950 & UNDER).
-- The "hotbed" locations of crime tended to be concentrated in urban districts or tourist areas of Downtown Los Angeles, Hollywood, and Santa Monica.
+- The "hotbed" locations of crime tended to be concentrated in urban districts or tourist areas of **Downtown Los Angeles, Hollywood, and Santa Monica**.
-- "hangry" = "hungry" + "angry"
+- **"hangry" = "hungry" + "angry"**

 ![lunch](images/simpsons.gif)